sienar-cms/sienar/docs/introduction/hooks.md

 Sienar includes a system of hooks similar to that of WordPress.
 However, instead of hooking into actions with magic strings, Sienar allows you to hook into actions with strongly-typed interfaces.
 Each type of hookable action supports a specific group of interfaces, so in order to hook into a specific action, you need to implement the correct interface with the correct generic model type.

+> [!NOTE]
-**NOTE**: Some of the examples given on this page come from the `Sienar.Plugin.Cms` plugin, such as the `LoginRequest` class.
+> Some of the examples given on this page come from the `Sienar.Plugin.Cms` plugin, such as the `LoginRequest` class.
 Be aware that while the concepts discussed here are applicable across Sienar applications, some specific examples utilize code only found in Sienar CMS.

 ## Basics: Actions, requests, processors, hooks, and services